Dante451/Assignment_4/README.md

 ## Dante Daciuk
 ## Assigment 4
 ## Pixell_transaction_report
 ## I plan to determine what is wrong with pixell_transaction_report and make it easier to read
+## and catch any errors that may arise